sajadsabouri1375/eur-usd-direction-prediction/README.md

 Note that evaluation of sentiments of each holiday and event is way beyond the context of this 1-day task.

 ### Output Features
 We would also add output feature (label) for each day.
-Days which demonstrate a rise in EUR/USD price relative to the previous day are labelled as 1, and those that show a negative (or zero) deviation from previous day are labelled as -1.
+Days which demonstrate a significant rise in EUR/USD price relative to the previous day are labelled as 1, those that show a significant negative deviation from previous day are labelled as -1, and finally the days which do not have a significant change relative to previous day are labelled as 0.
+To find the threshold based on which the level of significance is determined, we fit a normal distribution with 0 as mean and standard deviation of the daily price changes, and we find Percent Point Function (PPF) of 33% and 67%.
+Using this methodology, -0.003 and +0.003 are thresholds by which labels are determined.

+".py" scripts explained:
+- feature_extraction.py: This script would generate all date and indicator features which would be potentially correlated with the output feature.
+- test_feature_extraction.py: This is a test script which would test all methods of feature extraction class.
+- indicator_utils.py: This static class includes all utility funcitons which are required to calculate indicators.

+## Feature Selection
+To make up our mind about the final features, we need to do feature selection analysis and make sure that all features are reasonably correlated with the output feature.
+Note that finding correlations between output feature and series is not easy to visualize.
+Thus, we demonstrated categorical and continuous features against output feature by shifting data only 1 step.

+".py" scripts explained:
+- feature_selection.py: This script would generate all plots required to visualize correlation between input and output feature.
+- test_feature_selection.py: This is a test script which would test all methods of feature selection class.
+- plot_utils.py: This static class includes all utility funcitons which are required to plot different plots of interest.